plexe-ai/smolmodels/docker/README.md

 # smolmodels

-A docker container for creating, managing, and serving machine learning models using the [smolmodels](https://github.com/plexe-ai/smolmodels) library.
+A docker container for creating and running machine learning models using the [smolmodels](https://github.com/plexe-ai/smolmodels) library.

 > **Warning**: This is an early alpha release.
 Expect bugs and limitations.
 More features are coming in future releases!